microsoft/pxt/docs/github-teacher-verification-failed.md

 ### ~button /github-teacher-verification

-Learn how to become an GitHub Educator
+Learn how to become a GitHub Educator

 ### ~